 Key Stage 1 and 2 Curriculum

 A broad and balanced curriculum is provided throughout the school.
-The Nursery and Reception classes follow the Early Years Foundation Stage Curriculum and Key Stage 1 and 2 follow the National Curriculum.
-Wherever possible links between subjects are made and subjects are taught in a cross curricular way often through topics that change each term.
-See links below for current Curriculum Maps and the Class pages for the latest information on topics being taught this term.
+The Nursery and Reception classes follow the Early Years Foundation Stage Curriculum and Key Stage 1 and 2 follow the National Curriculum which is taught through wider Concepts that make cross curricular connections .
+Our curriculum is called the Open Curriculum and balances key knowledge and understanding with skills that transfer between learning.
+See links below for our current Curriculum Outlines.

 If you require any further information about the Key Stage 1 and 2 curriculum please contact your class teacher or make an appointment with the Head Teacher if you are not a member of our school.